jimpil/flog/README.md

 A very thin wrapper around [Log4j2](https://logging.apache.org/log4j/2.x/index.html), optimised for logging Clojure maps (via [MapMessage](https://logging.apache.org/log4j/2.x/manual/messages.html)).

+Should support the upcoming log4j-3 release, but only versions starting from `0.3.0` have actually been tested against it.

 ## Why
 Log4j2 puts strong emphasis on structured-logging. `clojure.tools.logging` does provide a layer of integration with it, but it has (traditionally) been geared towards logging Strings.
 It is virtually impossible, to send a MapMessage to